 RudderStack is an open-source customer data infrastructure for collecting and routing customer event data to your preferred data warehouse and dozens of other analytics providers, such as Braze.
 It is enterprise-ready and offers a robust transformation framework to process your event data on the fly.

-RudderStack offers a native SDK integration for your Android, iOS, and web applications, as well as a server-to-server integration for your backend services.
-This way, you can send your in-app customer event data to Braze directly for contextual analysis.
+The Braze and RudderStack integration offers a native SDK integration for your Android, iOS, and web applications, as well as a server-to-server integration from your backend services.

-Learn more about RudderStack’s connection modes and the benefits of each here.
+Learn more about RudderStack’s connection modes and the benefits of each.

 With this mode, you can send your events to Braze using the Braze SDK set up on your website or mobile app.

-To complete the Device Mode integration, please refer to the detailed RudderStack instructions for adding Braze to your Android project.
+To complete the device mode integration, please refer to the detailed RudderStack instructions for adding Braze to your project.

 With this mode, the Braze SDK sends the event data directly to RudderStack.
 RudderStack then transforms this data and routes it to Braze in the expected format.
 The transformation is done in the RudderStack backend.

-All of RudderStack’s server-side SDKs (Java, Python, Node.js, Go, Ruby) support only Cloud Mode.
-This is because their server-side SDKs operate in the RudderStack backend, and cannot load any Braze-specific SDK.
+RudderStack’s server-side SDKs (Java, Python, Node.js, Go, Ruby) support only Cloud Mode.
+This is because their server-side SDKs operate in the RudderStack backend and cannot load any Braze-specific SDK.